 phpredis (\Redis) is not coroutine-safe: a single connection multiplexed across concurrent coroutines interleaves request/response frames on the same socket, so one coroutine can read another's reply (or garbage).
 Sharing one handler instance — the common onWorkerStart pattern — therefore corrupted session reads under load, which write_close() then persisted (a 24-key session collapsing to a handful of keys).

-This handler keeps one connection per coroutine, stored in the coroutine's context and reaped when the coroutine ends, so concurrent requests never share a socket.
-Outside a coroutine (CLI, tests) it uses a single fallback connection created at construction.
+This handler keeps one connection per coroutine, stored in the coroutine's context, so concurrent requests never share a socket.
+The socket is closed deterministically via Coroutine::defer() when the coroutine ends (issue #438 — relying on context GC leaked one FD per request under HOOK_ALL until maxclients was exhausted; see conn()).
+Outside a coroutine (CLI, tests) it uses a single lazily-created fallback connection.
 High-throughput deployments that want to avoid per-request connection churn should front this with a connection pool; the per-coroutine model here is correct-by-default.

 Every method requires a live Redis connection, so it is verified against a real server rather than unit tests — excluded from coverage measurement (no offline seam without shipping a Redis mock).